How flood irrigation works

 Most irrigation water originates from SRP's 13,000-square-mile watershed – an area of land that channels rain and melted snow into the Salt and Verde rivers.

 From there, SRP delivers irrigation water to customers through a system of lakes, dams, canals and laterals.
+SRP relies upon groundwater pumped from deep wells to supplement surface water supplies as needed.

 Here’s an overview of how flood irrigation works and SRP’s role in delivering water to the Valley: